The Non-thermal Energy Window for Laser-Driven Nuclear Reactions: Formalism

-Figure \ref{fig:compare_exp} shows the $f_{i,ss}(E_i)$ for proton and deuteron beams.
-This non-thermal distribution deviates from the Maxwell–Boltzmann form, $f_{\rm MB}(E_i, T_i)$.
+Figure \ref{fig:compare_exp} shows the differential ion spectra $dN_i/dE_i$ for proton and deuteron beams calculated from Eq.(\ref{N_ss}).
+This non-thermal distribution deviates from the Maxwell–Boltzmann form.
 As shown in comparison with the proton-beam data from Ref.\,\cite{Fuchs_PRL}, the self-similar solution exhibits good agreement with the experiment.
-The analytic solution, however, is valid only when the initial Debye length $\lambda_{D0}$ is much smaller than the plasma expansion scale, i.e., when $\omega_{pi} t_{\rm acc} \gg 1$, where $\omega_{pi} = \sqrt{n_{e0} Z_i^2 e^2/(m_i \epsilon_0)}$ is the ion plasma frequency.
-At extremely high intensities and ultrashort pulse durations that violate this condition, the quasi-neutral approximation breaks down, and the ion spectrum can be computed by numerically integrating Eqs.\,(\ref{Poisson})–(\ref{eq:eom}).
+The analytic solution, however, is valid only when the initial Debye length $\lambda_{D0}$ is much smaller than the plasma expansion scale, i.e., when $\omega_{pi} t_{\rm acc} \gg 1$, where $\omega_{pi} = \sqrt{n_{e0} Z_i e^2/(m_i \epsilon_0)}$ is the ion plasma frequency.
+At extremely high intensities and ultrashort pulse durations that violate this condition, the quasi-neutral approximation breaks down, and the ion spectrum can be computed by numerically solving Eqs.\,(\ref{Poisson})–(\ref{eq:eom}).
 Alternatively, more rigorous theoretical frameworks, such as quasi-static models based on a self-consistent solution of the Poisson equation, can be employed \cite{PEREGO201189, perego_target_2012, Passoni_2013}.
 In this work, we restrict our analysis to the regime in which Eq.(\ref{f_ss}) remains valid.

+We also note that the pitcher-target thickness enters the present calculation only through the maximum ion energy in the present work.
+In the plasma-expansion model, increasing the target thickness reduces the maximum ion energy \cite{Mora2003}, and this trend is broadly consistent with the experimental data \cite{Fuchs2006}.
+In realistic laser–target interactions, however, the ion-energy distribution also depends on the target composition, the laser-generated preplasma, and the impurity profile at the rear surface.
+A quantitative treatment of these effects requires more detailed particle-in-cell (PIC) simulations.